evestera/rs_wifi_ssid/README.md

 Helpers for reading WiFi names.

-Currently only works on OS X.
+Currently only works on OS X and Linux (only current ssid).

 ```rust
 extern crate rs_wifi_ssid;